-Interestingly, your conscious expectations have very little impact on what you'll actually see in the mirror.
-This is definitely a subconscious experiment in which you can examine your subconscious self-image as well as your personal insecurities and self-doubts, as well as positive beliefs, projected onto that mirror image version of you.
+Your conscious expectations usually have very little impact on what you'll actually see in the mirror.
+This is definitely an unconscious experiment in which you can examine your self-image.
+It can also reveal personal insecurities and self-doubts, as well as positive hopes and beliefs, projected onto the mirror image version of you.

-What if you see some really messed up imagery in your mirror dream?
+What if you see some really messed up imagery in your lucid dream mirror?

 It's intriguing to interpret the symbolism of your dream.
-This experiment isn't simply to freak people out...
-I hope it can be a productive tool in your personal development.
+This experiment isn't simply to freak yourself out... although I admit that's part of the fun ;)

 Sometimes, as in the dream I had below, the mirror leads exactly where you expect it - to the wall behind!

 If you believe the mirror to be a gateway to another location - and truly expect that to happen, visualizing events on the other side - it can be a very fun way to teleport your awareness.

 Next time you're lucid dreaming, try the mirror experiment.

 (And if you like the sound of controlling your dreams, you can learn how for free here)